GradHackersGuild/CSC-510-Movie-Mood/README.md

 ## Project Presentation Video

-You can see the project presentation at - [YouTube link]
+You can see the project presentation at - [Demo link](https://drive.google.com/file/d/1-1A5U9P7SzdtGy1wRg797QjyUsEuVHb7/view?usp=sharing)

 ## Project Description
 **Movie Mood** is a personalized movie recommendation platform that matches suggestions to your mood, eliminating endless scrolling.
 Powered by an advanced **Mood-Based Recommendation Algorithm**, it brings the perfect movie to your screen instantly.